Burleson County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot can initiate a lien sale.
-This means they can sell your vehicle to recover the unpaid fees.
+Under Texas law, if a vehicle remains unclaimed for a certain period, typically 30 days, the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding towing and storage fees.
+Do everything possible to avoid this situation.

 If You Can't Afford the Fees